dwilkie/carrierwave_direct/README.md

 After you have fixed a bug or added a feature please also use the [CarrierWaveDirect Sample Application](https://github.com/dwilkie/carrierwave_direct_example) to ensure that the gem still works correctly.

+## Credits

+Thank you to everybody who has contributed to [CarrierWaveDirect](https://github.com/dwilkie/carrierwave_direct).
+A special thanks to [colinyoung (Colin Young)](https://github.com/colinyoung) who spends a great deal of his time maintaining the gem responding to pull requests and fixing bugs.

 ## Contributors

 * [cblunt (Chris Blunt)](https://github.com/cblunt) - Support for passing html options